Bloomberg's attempt to get black voters to forgive and forget just got a lot harder - KTVZ

 “By the time I left office, I cut (‘stop and frisk’) back by 95%, but I should’ve done it faster and sooner.
 I regret that and I have apologized,” he said in a statement on Tuesday.
 “But this issue and my comments about it do not reflect my commitment to criminal justice reform and racial equity.”

-Bloomberg then listed actions he took during his time as mayor that he believes reflect where he actually stands on racial inequality — “We created the Young Men’s Initiative to help young men of color stay on track for success, which President Obama built on to create My Brother’s Keeper” — before he turned his attention to President Donald Trump.
+Bloomberg then listed actions he took during his time as mayor that he believes reflect where he actually stands on racial inequality — “We created the Young Men’s Initiative to help young men of color stay on track for success, which President Obama built on to create My Brother’s Keeper” — before he focused the rest of his attention on President Donald Trump.

+The resurfaced recording arrived just days before The Associated Press first reported that Bloomberg, at the height of the housing crisis in 2008, pointed the finger of blame at redlining, the discriminatory housing practice through which banks denied mortgages in poor, largely minority neighborhoods.

+While Bloomberg’s camp on Thursday said that he was trying to underscore that “something bad — the financial crisis — followed something good, which is the fight against redlining,” the comments only muddy a campaign already defined by the candidate’s past backing of a tactic that essentially incentivized terrorizing certain citizens.

-Yet Bloomberg never directly acknowledged his language in the recording — and the conviction behind it — demonstrating once again that he seems to be missing the point of a real reckoning.
+Indeed, Bloomberg has yet to directly, meaningfully acknowledge his language in the recording — the conviction behind it — demonstrating once again that he seems to be missing the point of a real reckoning.